SAP-docs/contribution-guidelines/docs/contributing.md

 If you spot something that's missing, incorrect, lacking clarity or requiring more context, you can of course provide feedback via an issue, and ask us to address it.

-But with content contribution, you have the opportunity to collaborate with us by adding that missing information, correcting the mistake, or providing clarification.
+But with content contribution, you have the opportunity to collaborate with us by adding that missing information, correcting that mistake, or providing that clarification.

 Where content contribution is available, you'll see a link like this:

 ![Content contribution link](assets/content-contribution-link.png)

-If you're already familiar with collaboration by means of pull requests on GitHub, then this process will be familiar to you.
+If you're already familiar with pull request based collaboration on GitHub, then this process will be familiar to you.
 If not, don't worry, it's straightforward, and the GitHub workflow infrastructure, combined with how we use it for collaboration on SAP documentation, will make the process easy for you to follow.

 Briefly, here's what a typical pull request based content contribution workflow will entail.
 Note that you start out on the SAP Help Portal, but are taken to the corresponding SAP documentation repository, within the [SAP-docs][sap-docs-org] organization on GitHub, where most of the collaboration workflow steps will take place.
-Note also that some details have been omitted here for brevity but you can find those details in [Contributing content via pull requests](content.md).
+Note also that some details have been omitted here for brevity but you can find those details in [How to contribute content](content/README.md).

 **In the SAP Help Portal**